delfinjfb/recipe-page-react-tailwind/README.md

 - **Adjustable Servings**:
   - Select the number of servings from the dropdown to automatically adjust ingredient and nutrition values.
   - The dropdown options are defined by the scalableServings array in the recipe data.
+- **Home Page**: The application now has a home page accessible via `/recipes/` which displays a grid of all available recipes.
+Each recipe is clickable, taking you to a detailed view of the selected recipe.
+- **Recipe Page**: The dynamic route `/recipes/:recipeCode` still functions to display a single recipe page.

 ### Matomo Tracking